CompNet/MultiplexCentrality/README.md

 Our scripts were applied to a collection of multiplex networks obtained from public sources (see the Data section below).
 These data are present in this GitHub project (folder `data`).

+The tool itself, the data and the experimental results are all described in our article [RL'16].

 # Organization
 The `main.R` script can be used to reproduce the whole process: compute the opinion centrality, then compare it to other centralities.